Cerenia/cerenia.github.io/README.md

 If you want to submit feedback or have questions about the project, feel free to get in touch with the [project lead](https://people.inf.ethz.ch/cgloor) directly or to fill out our [form](/pages/feedback/feedback.html) .

+For participants of the Android user study, you can fin the information sheet [here](/pages/study/participant_information.pdf).

 ##  **Table of contents**

   - [**Considerations before installing the application**](#considerations-before-installing-the-application)